willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 Since the plugin is powered by `@babel/core`, you can pass any Babel plugins.
 For more information, please refer to [Babel's documentation](https://babeljs.io/docs/en/plugins).

-### formatDataInspectId
+### base

-By default, the plugin will generate a unique `data-inspect-id` for each component with an absolute path.
-However, you can pass a function to format the `data-inspect-id` to your liking.
+By default, the plugin will return the absolute path.
+However, you can override this behavior by passing a base, which will be used to resolve the relative path.

 ## Development 🧑‍💻